Broker Check

 66% Loss Needs a 200% Gain to get even

 We believe in long-term strategic asset allocation.
 We are not tactical, and we are not market timers.
 However, we do believe in the value of active management.
-This way our fund managers can take tactical advantage of dislocations in the markets, with their slice of the pie.
+This way, our fund managers can take tactical advantage of dislocations in the markets with their slice of the pie.
 Passive Investors talk all the time about the average active money manager not beating their benchmark average.
-However, they forget to mention that unlike in professional sports, in investing we can all hire perennial all-pros to play on our team.
-In other words, we utilize money managers that have a long history of providing risk adjusted out-performance.
-Not all the time, but over long periods of time.
+However, they forget to mention that, unlike in professional sports, in investing, we can all hire perennial all-pros to play on our team.
+In other words, we select money managers with a proven track record of delivering risk-adjusted outperformance over extended periods, though not necessarily in every individual period.